-- 3.1 In accordance with the Authority's obligations under the Equalities Act 2010, a draft Equality Impact Assessment (Appendix 2) has been completed in relation to this policy to determine the possible implications on equality. - 3.2 The draft assessment has determined that the policy intends to treat everyone equally. - 3.3 Should the results of the consultation highlight that the draft Equality Impact Assessment does not treat everyone equally; the assessment will be reviewed and amended accordingly.
+- 3.1 In accordance with the Authority's obligations under the Equalities Act 2010, an Equality Impact Assessment has been completed in relation to this policy to determine the possible implications on equality. - 3.2 The assessment has determined that the policy intends to treat everyone equally.